PhpGt/StyleGuide/classes/outline.md

 # Outline

-## The term "class" refers to all classes, interfaces, and traits.
+## The term "class" refers to all classes, interfaces, and traits

 Throughout the StyleGuide, the term "class" refers to classes, interfaces, traits and other similar structures.

-## A class should only ever be autoloaded - never use `require` or `include`.
+## A class should only ever be autoloaded - never use `require` or `include`

 Apart from one exception, the Composer autoloader, there should never be any use of `require` or `include` statements.
 Every class within the system should be addressable using autoloaders, using the [PSR-4 Autoloader standard][psr-4] where possible.